saylordotorg/course_k12math007/Unit02.md

+---
+layout: default
+title: "K12MATH007: Math Grade 7"
+course_description: "This course will focus on working with rational numbers, integers, decimals, and fractions, variables, two- and three-dimensional shapes, and mathematical reasoning."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Ratio and Proportional Reasoning** <span id="2"></span> *Imagine you are building a new tree house.
 The blueprint has the design, but on a much smaller scale.
 You will be able to use